By Ruth Grim, Chief Curator and Gary R. Libby Curator of Art

 Referring back to 1855 in the Midwest, Curry’s print is actually a detail of the central figure in a mural he was commissioned to paint for the Kansas statehouse in 1937.
 Curry chose tornados, the covered wagons of pioneers moving west and Kansas’ history as a boundary for the progression of slaveholders in this migration.
 A controversial figure who incited violence towards pro-slavery settlers, John Brown is nevertheless considered a key figure in the history of the state of Kansas and Curry’s mural, created in the depths of the Depression, was meant to inspire pride in the hearts of Kansans.
 To many it did anything but that and Curry left the state disillusioned and never having finished his mural series in the statehouse.
 The central image of John Brown, however, became one of his most famous prints.

 Battery (Belles), by Reginald Marsh, on display at MOAS through April 30, 2017

-The march towards equality for those under-represented in the power structure is a central theme in the history of 20th century America and it is present in many of the works in this exhibition.
-After finally achieving the vote and gaining greater autonomy during war time, women made great strides in the early part of the century, as quite literally portrayed in Reginald Marsh’s Battery (Belles) of 1938 in which an “office girl” strains against the wind by the water off lower Manhattan as she hurriedly makes her way to work against the backdrop of ocean liners, tugboats and ferries plowing the waters of New York Bay.
+The march towards equality for those underrepresented in the power structure is a central theme in the history of 20th century America and it is present in many of the works in this exhibition.
+After finally achieving the vote and gaining greater autonomy during war time, women made great strides in the early part of the century, as quite literally portrayed in Reginald Marsh’s Battery (Belles) of 1938 in which an “office girl” strains against the wind by the water of lower Manhattan as she hurriedly makes her way to work against the backdrop of ocean liners, tugboats, and ferries plowing the waters of New York Bay.